SEND and Therapeutic Support

 ELSAs

 An ELSA in a school is an Emotional Literacy Support Assistant.
 At Haybrook College, all centres have a qualified ELSA who can support the young people.
-ELSA staff can support pupils with their social skills, emotions, bereavement, social stories and therapeutic stories, anger management, self-esteem, and counselling skills such as solution focus and friendship.
+ELSAs can support pupils with their social skills, emotions, bereavement, social stories and therapeutic stories, anger management, self-esteem, counselling skills such as solution focus and friendship.

 Occupational Therapy